Ware, Hertfordshire: Administrative history

 Ware Urban District Council was initially based at the Town Hall at 8 West Street (not to be confused with the former cornmarket that had previously been called Town Hall at 70 High Street overlooking the market place).
 The Town Hall on West Street comprised an early eighteenth house on the street frontage, behind which were a large public hall and meeting rooms which had been built in 1867, initially as a Corn Exchange.
 The Corn Exchange business failed in 1875.
 The following year the building was bought by a new company called the Ware Town Hall and Assembly Rooms Company.
 The urban district council rented rooms there to serve as its offices and meeting place.

 In 1920, the urban district council was effectively given Ware Priory; its owner, Anne Elizabeth Croft, gave the council a 999–year lease at a nominal rent of 3 shillings a year.
-The council then used Ware Priory as its offices and meeting place until its abolition.
-Most of the former Town Hall at 8 West Street was demolished in the 1950s, retaining only the original house at the front, which is now known as Rankin House.
+The priory was built in the 14th century as a Franciscan friary, and had been converted into a house following the dissolution of the monasteries in the 16th century.
+The council then used Ware Priory as its offices and meeting place.
+Most of the former Town Hall at 8 West Street was demolished in the 1950s, leaving only the original house at the front, which is now known as Rankin House.

-Ware Urban District Council was granted a coat of arms on 26 March 1956.

-Ware Urban District was abolished under the Local Government Act 1972, merging with other districts to become East Hertfordshire on 1 April 1974.
+Ware Urban District was abolished in 1974 under the Local Government Act 1972, when district-level functions passed to the new East Hertfordshire District Council.
 A successor parish was created covering the former urban district of Ware, with its parish council taking the name Ware Town Council.
-Ware Town Council is now based at The Priory.